 It’s worth investing some time and even money to make sure your site checks off the criteria above.

 This is because, as of 2019, 61% of searches are made on mobile phones.
-What’s more, even on desktop, 70% of first-page results are mobile-friendly.
+What’s more, even on a desktop, 70% of first-page results are mobile-friendly.
 In order to rank high, you simply have to make sure smartphone users can reach for information from your site quickly.

 By the same token, the transition into mobile-first indexing means websites that aren’t optimized for these devices are going to lose out.
 How?
 Basically, all content that is not available on the mobile version is not going to bring in any traffic.